Lumavate-Team/documentation/docs/3-CLI.rst

           Env: <<Env Name>>

   #.
 A list of organizations will appear.
-Pick the one you want to edit with this profile, and enter its ID number.
-It should look like this:
+Pick the one you want to edit with this profile, and enter its ID.
+The prompt should look like this:

      .. code-block:: bash